Settings

 $query: $totalcount\n

-In this case, we get the number of search results for the query (query competition), and for greater speed, it is enough for us to scrape only the first page with a minimum number of links.
+In this case, we get the number of search results for the query (query competition) and for greater speed, it is enough for us to parse only the first page with a minimum number of links

 Creating presets

-Next, you need to understand what the input data will be for the selected scraper; the
+Next, you need to understand what the input data will be for the selected parser; in the screenshot above, the

-SE::Google, scraper is selected in the screenshot above, and its input data are any strings as if you were searching for something in a browser.
-You can select a request file or enter requests in the text field.
+SE::Google parser is selected, its input data is any strings as if you were searching for something in a browser.
+You can select a query file or enter queries into the text field.

-Now you need to override the settings (select options) for the scraper, add unique identification.
-You can use the Query Constructor, if you need to process queries.
-Or use the Results Constructor, if you need to process the results somehow.
+Now you need to override the settings (select options) for the parser, add deduplication.
+You can use the Query Builder if you need to process queries.
+Or use the Results Builder if you need to process the results in some way.

-Next, you need to pay attention to editing the result file name and change it at your discretion if necessary.
+Next, you should pay attention to editing the result filename, and change it at your discretion if necessary.

-The final step is choosing additional options, especially the Write log. option, which is very useful if you want to find out the reason for a scraping error.
+The last point is selecting additional options, especially the Enable log option.
+Very useful if you want to find out the reason for a parsing error.

 Overriding settings

-Override preset - quick overriding of settings for the scraper; this option can be added directly in the Task Editor.
-You can add several parameters with one click.
-Default values are indicated in the list of settings, and if an option is highlighted in bold, it means it has already been overridden in the preset
+Override preset - quick overriding of settings for the parser, this option can be added directly in the Task Editor.
+You can add several parameters in one click.
+The settings list shows default values, and if an option is highlighted in bold, it means it is already overridden in the preset

 In this example, two options are overridden: Pages count was set to 5 and Links per page was set to 100.

-You can use an unlimited number of Override preset, options in a task, but if there are many changes, it is more convenient to create a new preset and save all changes in it.
+You can use an unlimited number of Override preset options in a task, but if there are many changes, it is more convenient to create a new preset and save all changes into it.

-You can also easily save overrides using the Save Overrides function.
-They will be saved as a separate preset for the selected scraper.
+You can also easily save overrides using the Save overrides to preset function.
+They will be saved as a separate preset for the selected parser.

 After which, in the future, it is enough to simply select this saved preset from the list and use it.

-Each scraper has its own set of settings; you can find information on the settings of each scraper in the corresponding section
+Each parser has its own set of settings; you can find information on the settings of each parser in the corresponding section

-In this table, we presented common settings for all scrapers
+In this table, we have presented common settings for all parsers

 |---|---|---|